 Hi, I’m Nadya, and I thought I’d share a little bit about what I, and this blog, are about.

 I hadn’t always wanted to travel, mostly because it never crossed my mind as a possibility.
+I had no concept of who I was or what I wanted to do.
 When I was in my mid-teens, however, I read an article in National Geographic about the Camino de Santiago, and a fire was lit.
 It became a dream, to walk the Camino, but I also knew it would never be more than a dream.

 Blah, blah, blah.

 While I didn’t know what I wanted, I did know what I didn’t want.

 And that was the life people assumed I should lead.
 I wanted a life less ordinary.